Adventures In Self Discovery To Transform Your Life

 Make A List

-1. Make a list of all the things you promised yourself you would do in this lifetime. – stop watching television and start doing one of them.
+1. Make a list of all the things you promised yourself you would do in this lifetime. – stop watching television, turn off your smartphone and start doing one of them.

-2. Make a list of all the people you enjoy being with – turn off your cell phone, eave it at home and go hang out with some of them.
+2. Make a list of all the people you enjoy being with – turn off your smartphone, eave it at home and go hang out with some of them.

 3. Make a list of all the things you have to do in the next week. – burn the list and do only the next thing that comes to mind until it is finished.
 Then do the next thing that comes up.